mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/file_layers.rst

 .. versionadded:: 4.0

-    You can turn any set of layers into a file layer by right-clicking them and doing :menuselection:`convert --> convert to file layer`.
+    You can turn any set of layers into a file layer by right-clicking them and doing :menuselection:`Convert --> to File Layer`.
 It will then open a save prompt for the file location and when done will save the file and replace the layer with a file layer pointing at that file.